KindiLuv/game_of_life_got_rusty/README.md

 My goal with this alpha was to learn ECS pattern as well as to try the bevy engine, as recommended by a teacher.

+## Installation

+To run this program you will need rust installed on your machine, luckily for you, it is quite easy to get.
+To Install rust, follow the guidelines [here](https://www.rust-lang.org/tools/install).
+On windows, it even default into your PATH variables.
+You can also make sure you have it installed by typing `rustup` in your favourite terminal.

+Then, you can get onto a terminal and place yourself inside the projects (at the same level than the `cargo.lock` file) and you can run the command `cargo build`.
+This might take a couple minutes depending on your hardware.
+Then a simple `cargo run` will start the game!

 ## Concept

 Conway's game of life is as much of a game that it is a scientific tool about